Impact through Supplier diversity—What is it and why is it important to PYP?

 What is Supplier Diversity?

 Supplier diversity refers to support for and use of diversely owned and operated businesses.
-These are small businesses, women owned businesses, minority owned businesses, etc. Any business that is owned and operated by marginalized or underprivileged people is considered a diverse business.
+These are small businesses, women owned businesses, minority owned businesses, etc. Any business that is owned and operated by underrepresented or underprivileged people is considered a diverse business.

 These businesses may have their own diversity certifications to verify that they are a diverse business.
 For example, there is a certification for LGBT owned businesses to be recognized as such.
 These businesses are recognized through the National Gay and Lesbian Chamber of Commerce as LGBT Business Enterprises (LGBTBE).
 LGBTBE are businesses that are at least 51% owned, operated, and controlled by LGBT people.